 IBM Cloud Satellite: Red Hat OpenShift Container Platform customers, who choose to purchase and deploy the IBM Cloud Satellite solution, are allowed to leverage their OpenShift node subscription for the entitlement of the customer workload related ROKS clusters located within their datacenter.
 Customers can call IBM or Red Hat for support, but ultimately the support experience will start with IBM Cloud Satellite support services.
 This OpenShift subscription usage is only eligible to customers deploying IBM Cloud Satellite within their datacenter and not on public clouds.
 Cores are counted the same way explained in this document for normal OpenShift usage.

-Self-managed OpenShift (RHOPP, RHOCP or RHOKE) can be used anywhere that 64-bit Red Hat Enterprise Linux is certified and supported.
+Self-managed OpenShift (Red Hat OpenShift Platform Plus, Red Hat OpenShift Container Platform, or Red Hat OpenShift Kubernetes Engine) can be used anywhere that 64-bit Red Hat Enterprise Linux is certified and supported.

-Platform specific installer-provisioned infrastructure (IPI) - full integration, with underlying infrastructure platforms listed below, to automate the cluster provisioning and installation process.
+Platform specific installer-provisioned infrastructure (IPI).
+Provides full integration, with underlying infrastructure platforms listed below, to automate the cluster provisioning and installation process.
 The installer provisions all resources necessary for cluster installation and configures integration between the OpenShift cluster and the infrastructure provider.

-Platform specific user-provisioned infrastructure (UPI) - depending on the infrastructure platform, a varying amount of integration between OpenShift and the underlying platform is available.
+Platform specific user-provisioned infrastructure (UPI).
+Depending on the infrastructure platform, a varying amount of integration between OpenShift and the underlying platform is available.
 The administrator provisions the resources necessary for cluster installation.
-Depending on the platform, the installer may configure infrastructure integration and/or the administrator may add integration post-deployment.
+Depending on the platform, the installer may configure infrastructure integration or the administrator may add integration post-deployment.

-Platform agnostic UPI - this deployment type provides no integration with the underlying infrastructure.
-This offers the broadest range of compatibility, however the administrator is responsible for creating and managing cluster infrastructure resources.
+Platform agnostic UPI.
+This deployment type provides no integration with the underlying infrastructure.
+This install method offers the broadest range of compatibility, but the administrator is responsible for creating and managing cluster infrastructure resources.

 For more information about which platforms are supported, visit the official OpenShift Container Platform documentation page.

 Registration for Red Hat Cloud Access is required to use your OpenShift subscriptions on certified public clouds.
-For more information, visit redhat.com/en/technologies/cloud-computing/cloud-access.
+For more information, visit the Red Hat Cloud Access page.

-For more information on platforms and clouds that Red Hat OpenShift has been tested and certified on, refer to OpenShift Container Platform Tested Integrations at https://access.redhat.com/articles/4128421.
+Find out more about platforms and clouds that Red Hat OpenShift has been tested and certified on.

-Red Hat OpenShift Platform Plus (RHOPP), Red Hat OpenShift Container Platform (RHOCP) and Red Hat OpenShift Kubernetes Engine (RHOKE) subscriptions are available in 2 options each with two support levels:
+Red Hat OpenShift Platform Plus, Red Hat OpenShift Container Platform and Red Hat OpenShift Kubernetes Engine subscriptions are available in two options each with two support levels:

-Bare metal socket pair (1-2 sockets with up to 64 cores) - This is for x86 bare metal physical servers (IBM Z and Power not supported) with no virtualization installed, primarily for limited use cases like OpenShift Virtualization and workloads like AI/ML that benefit from direct hardware access without a virtualization layer..
+Bare metal socket pair (1-2 sockets with up to 64 cores).
+This is for x86 bare metal physical servers (IBM Z and Power not supported) with no virtualization installed, primarily for limited use cases like OpenShift Virtualization and workloads like artificial intelligence/machine learning (AI/ML) that benefit from direct hardware access without a virtualization layer.
 Available with Standard 8x5 or Premium 24x7 support SLA.

 As with Red Hat Enterprise Linux: